Community Singing Resources

 Daily Antidote of Song — Daily, on Zoom and YouTube, 9am Pacific.
 To honor the Solstice, I taught Debbie Nargi-Brown’s The Light That is You, my song Begin Again, and Batya Levine’s We Rise there on 12/21/24 (you can watch the recording here), and I taught my song The Human Heart there on 11/20/23, you can watch the recording here (although I forgot to teach the 2nd harmony!).

-Marv Zauderer’s Joyful Voices Chorus community choir — Winter ‘25 Season: 7-Week Series including Community-Wide Big Sing, starts February 26th.
-Grab the Early Bird Discount or try it FREE 3/4 if you haven’t sung in the choir before!
+Marv Zauderer’s Joyful Voices Chorus community choir — Fall ‘25 Season — 7-Week Series including Community-Wide Big Sing, starts September 17th.
+Try it FREE September 24th if you haven’t sung in the choir before!
+Details coming soon.

 Marv Zauderer’s SingOnline.org Song Circle — On hiatus, TBD.